mattjacobs23/MachineLearning/README.md

-### A few introductory machine learning projects I started with to start getting familiar with this field!
+# A few introductory machine learning projects

+The projects include the following concepts:

+*